yanguango/rack-authorize/README.md

 # Rack::Authorize

-Rack::Authorize is Rack middleware to authorize api access.
-We know there is Cancan which is great authorization library for Ruby on Rails.
+Rack::Authorize is a Rack middleware to authorize api access.
+We know there is Cancan which is a great authorization library for Ruby on Rails.
 But the rules of Cancan are defined for Ruby Class, when we create web services, it's a common task to restrict the access to api endpoints.
 That's what Rack::Authorize focus on, it's only used for api stuff.
-Rack::Authorize can used in any Ruby web framework since it's a Rack middleware.
+Rack::Authorize can be used in any Ruby web framework since it's a Rack middleware.
 Thanks Rack.

 ## Installation